 Ms. Griffiths received her Bachelor's Degree from the University of Texas at Austin and her Master's Degree from Temple University in Philadelphia.
-She has studied with the late John Hicks, Professor Emeritus, School of Music, University of Texas at Austin; Jeanne Larson, Principal of Dallas Symphony; Murray Panitz, Principal of the Philadelphia Orchestra; and David Cramer, Assistant Principal of the Philadelphia Orchestra.
-She has been a participant in the highly regarded music festivals at Interlochen and Jackson Hole, Wyoming, and has done extensive studio work and recitals.
+She has studied with John Hicks, Jeanne Larson, Principal of Dallas Symphony, Murray Panitz, Principal of the Philadelphia Orchestra and David Cramer, Assistant Principal of the Philadelphia Orchestra.
+She has been a participant in the highly regarded music festivals at Interlochen and Jackson Hole Wyoming and has done extensive studio work and recitals.
 In Philadelphia she was part of the flute and harp duo, Linos.
 She has performed with the Atlantic Coast Orchestra, Miami City Ballet, Florida Grand Opera and is freelance artist throughout South Florida and the Eastern Seaboard performing with classical guitarist and composer Jose Lezcano.
 She has performed in the Festival Internacional de Flautistas en el Centro del Mundo in Quito, Ecuador, and has performed a New England tour with Jose Lezcano.

 Kalos Music & Art School